Get involved with the Alt Protein Project

 Mission-alignment

 Pick someone who is passionate about creating a world where alternative proteins are no longer alternative.
-If you or your co-founder(s) are just doing this to fill in the “volunteer” section on your LinkedIn profile, it’s much more likely that one of you will take ill-advised shortcuts or out-and-out bail when you’re crunched for time.
+If you or your co-founder(s) are just doing this to fill in the “volunteer” section on your LinkedIn profile, it’s much more likely that one of you will take ill-advised shortcuts or even out-and-out bail out completely when you’re crunched for time.

 Availability